kamejosh/owlbear-hp-tracker/USAGE.md

 + Allow negative HP/AC: By default negative HP and AC are not allowed but when this settings is checked then HP and AC can be set to negative numbers.
 The HP Bar will always display negative HP the same as when it is 0.
 + Sort Tokens in Player View: When active, the [Player Action Window](#player-action-window) will display Tokens ordered by their initiative value.
 If not active, Tokens will have the same order as they were added to the scene (so kind of random).
 + Set Initiative Dice: This setting decides with which "dice" the roll initiative button in the groups and the token works.
 The default is 20, meaning a value from 1 to 20 (excl. modifiers) can be rolled.
 By setting it to 10 the value can only range from 1 to 10.
 When using 3D dice only values that are available in the selected theme should be used.
-+ Statblock Popover dimensions: This settings allows to set the width and height of the statblock popover.
++ Statblock Popover dimensions: This setting allows to set the width and height of the statblock popover.
 The default is 600x500.
 When changing the value (either press enter or move cursor outside of input field) while the statblock popover is open the size of the open statblock popover is automatically adjusted so you can preview what size fits you.
 The width and height cannot be lower than 200 and settings bigger than the viewport will be overwritten by the max viewport size.
 + Don't show Changelog on updates: This will disable the automatic popup when a new version of GMG is loaded.
 If not selected a notification will be shown once the update process has been finished and the changelog icon will flash for 30 seconds to indicate that there are new changes available.

 <h5 id="scene-settings">Scene Settings</h5>